fabriziosalmi/proxmox-lxc-autoscale/README.md

 ### Tiers

-You can assign one or more LXC containers to different TIERS for specific thresholds assignements.
+You can assign one or more LXC containers to different TIERS for specific thresholds assignments.
 You can define up to 3 different TIERS named TIER_1, TIER_2 and TIER_3.
 Just append and change accordingly with your needs this snippet to the `/etc/lcx_autoscale/lcx_autoscale.conf` configuration file and restart the service by running `systemctl restart lxc_autoscale`:

 ```
 [TIER_1]